 - On the other hand, Webservices has a new architectural model of applications and are light Service Oriented Architecture or SOA.

 - It is an interoperating architecture.

-- It has the capability of identifying different elements of Webservices networks and ensures the smooth interoperability of all the Webservices.
+- It can identify different elements of Webservices networks and ensure the smooth interoperability of all the Webservices.

-- Microservice is considered as an architectural style which has evolved around various business capabilities.
+- Microservice is considered as an architectural style that has evolved around various business capabilities.

 - Microservices can be included in Webservices.